 Are property managers required to pay interest on security deposits in New York?

 Yes, for buildings with six or more units.
-Under GOL §7-105, the landlord must hold the rent security deposit in an interest-bearing account earning 5% per annum (or 75% of the prevailing passbook savings rate).
-Property managers may retain 1% annually as an administrative fee.
-The landlord must pay the tenant the remaining interest annually, or at the time the deposit is returned.
+The landlord must hold the rent security deposit in an interest-bearing account.
+Whatever interest the account earns belongs to the tenant.
+Property managers may retain up to 1% of the deposit amount annually as an administrative fee.
+Interest must be paid or credited to the tenant annually, or at the time the deposit is returned.

 What is security deposit escheatment in New York?